 Presentation of the drawing tools

-To trace a line in your drawing space :
+To trace a line in your drawing space:

-* Click on the first tip
+* Click to determine the location of your line’s first end tip

 * Hold the click and move your mouse